Non-Fermi liquid behavior in the Sachdev-Ye-Kitaev model for a one dimensional incoherent semimetal: TRANSPORT

 In this section, we look at the electric and thermal conductivities using the above finite temperature solutions.
 These can be computed using the Kubo formula.
 The charge current operator for this model is

 The zero frequency conductivity is given by

-where $\mathrm{\mathcal{K}}^{\text{ret}}(\omega)$ is the retarded current-current correlation function, $\mathrm{\mathcal{K}}(\tau)=\langle T[\hat{j}_{e}(0,x)\hat{j}_{e}(\tau,x)\rangle$, given by the series of diagrams in Figure 4.\textbf{{} }Each diagram displayed in the that figure is of order $N$.
+where $\mathrm{\mathcal{K}}^{\text{ret}}(\omega)$ is the retarded current-current correlation function, $\mathrm{\mathcal{K}}(\tau)=\langle T[\hat{j}_{e}(0,x)\hat{j}_{e}(\tau,x)\rangle$, given by the series of diagrams in Fig. 5.\textbf{{} }Each diagram displayed in that figure is of order $N$.
 For instance, in diagram (b) each SYK vertex contributes a factor of $N^{-\frac{3}{2}}$ , while the three independent flavor sums contribute $N^{4}$, making it a total of order $N.$ Diagrams in (b) and (c) vanish because the current vertex is an odd function of momenta.
-Since the summation over momenta through each current vertex can be performed independently, that leads to a zero contribution \cite{Georges}.
-The remaining diagram is shown in Fig. 4a, which can be written in terms of the Green's functions derived before as
+This can be readly seen by noticing that because of the disorder averaging, the summation over momenta through each current vertex can be performed independently, resulting in a zero contribution of those diagrams \cite{Georges}.
+The remaining diagram is shown in Fig. 5a.
+It can be written in terms of the Green's functions derived before as

 The transport properties of the weakly dispersive regime recovers the expected behavior of incoherent metals found in Ref. \cite{Sachdev-1,Senthil}, $\sigma_{\text{dc}}\propto1/T$, and we will focus instead in the strongly dispersive case.